 The Gut–Magnesium Connection

-Magnesium quietly supports hundreds of essential functions in the body, from energy production and nerve signalling to muscle rhythm, heart health, and digestion.
+Magnesium supports hundreds of essential functions in the body, from energy production and nerve signalling to muscle rhythm, heart health, and digestion.
 If you struggle with gut issues like malabsorption, chronic diarrhoea, or constipation, they can either trigger or stem from low magnesium levels.
 It’s a bit of a ‘which comes first’ scenario.
 Poor gut health can make it harder to absorb magnesium, while a deficiency can throw digestion out of balance.

 How magnesium supports your gut: